Blog

 TL;DR

-Customer communication platforms help product, growth, and marketing teams send the right message through the right channel at the right time.
+Customer engagement platforms help product, growth, and marketing teams send the right message through the right channel at the right time.
 The best platforms in 2026 combine visual journey orchestration, smart channel routing, drop-in components, real-time CDP integration, and robust analytics.

 Quick framework